redhat-ai-dev/ai-lab-template/templates/rag/docs/index.md

 This AI Software Template can be used to create a new source code repository and a new GitOps deployment repository for a RAG Chatbot Application.

-As a user you will be able to enter various customizations for each section of the template, such as:
+As a user you will be able to customize each section of the template, such as:

 ### **Application Information**